 Daniel Holman is a member of the J.D. class of 2014 at Harvard Law School, a native of Austin, Texas, and a 2006 graduate of Rice University.
 As a member of LIDS, Daniel worked on a TransFarm Africa project, interned with a rural development NGO in New Delhi, and served previously as Co-VP for Collaborations.
 Prior to law school, Daniel worked for a DC-based non-profit managing USAID-funded governance projects in Latin America.
 In summer 2012, Daniel worked for the in-house counsel of an American IT firm in Vilnius, Lithuania, and this summer he will be an associate at Allen & Overy LLP in Washington, DC.

-As Vice President of External Relations, Daniel works with the LIDS Advisory Board and helps promote LIDS’ profile and relationships with professionals and organizations in the development sphere.
+As Vice President of External & Alumni Relations, Daniel works with the LIDS Advisory Board and helps promote LIDS’ profile and relationships with alumni, professionals, and organizations in the development sphere.

 Vice President, Community: Veronica Sauer